diogovalentte/mantium/integrations.md

 - Try to add the manga to Suwayomi when you add it to the dashboard.
   - Only the original manga of a multimanga will be added to Suwayomi.
 Mangas added to a multimanga later are not automatically added to Suwayomi.
-  - By default, enqueue all chapters from the manga to be downloaded by Suwayomi when adding the manga (_except for ComicK mangas, more about it bellow_).
+  - By default, enqueue all chapters from the manga to be downloaded by Suwayomi when adding the manga.
     - This functionality can be disabled in the dashboard settings.
 - If the background job to update the mangas metadata detects newly released chapters, it will enqueue the chapter to be downloaded by Suwayomi.
 - If there are already mangas on your dashboard, the API has a route to add your mangas to Suwayomi.
 To know more, check the [API docs](https://github.com/diogovalentte/mantium?tab=readme-ov-file#api).